MainfluxLabs/docs/docs/api.md

 ```

 ### Get All Users
-You can get all users in the database by calling the this function
+You can get all users in the database by calling this function

 > Must-have: `user_token`